 We believe that no matter what the primary problem is, the best treatment is providing comprehensive care for the entire person and their loved ones.
 We use a systems approach that focuses on treating your needs and incorporates your strengths into your treatment and recovery.
 We know how critical the support from your family and loved ones can be during recovery, so we work hard to include them in your recovery.
 Our unique integration of medical and behavioral health services offers the most comprehensive treatment available for alcohol addiction.

 Treatment for Alcohol Addiction at Delta

 We are strong advocates of comprehensive evaluation services prior to initiation of treatment.
 Many times, there are additional underlying problems that are contributing to alcoholism.
 We continue to assess your situation throughout your stay to ensure that we are helping you recover from all issues you may be struggling with.
 After your evaluation, your treatment team will work with you to create an individualized treatment plan that includes all of your needs.

-Detox: Our detox clinic is for individuals in active withdrawal or in danger of active withdrawal to detox safely and effectively before stepping down into the addiction treatment program.
+Detox: Our detox center is for individuals in an active withdrawal or in danger of active withdrawal to detox safely and effectively before stepping down into an addiction rehab center.

 Family therapy: We include family members in many aspects of treatment throughout your stay and offer family therapy sessions to best allow you to educate your loved ones about alcoholism and your recovery process.